sporksmith/jimnewsome-net/source/_posts/2012-07-04-in-repository-documentation.md

 The software engineering principle of
 [Don't Repeat Yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself)
-principle) applies equally well to documentation.
+applies equally well to documentation.
 There should be only one canonical place for documentation.
 Having documentation in two places (such as in a wiki and in in-repository README files) will tend to result in them getting out of sync, and more than likely one of